Due Diligence of Polish Property

 - legal title to the property,

-- existence of a burden in the form of mortgages, other limited property rights, such as easements, rights of use, etc.
+- existence of a property encumbrances/ burdens in the form of mortgages, other limited property rights, easements, rights of use, etc.

 - the existence of agreements or claims of third parties, especially the rental and leasing of real estate,

-- correctness of the construction process for facilities that are located on it,
+- construction compliance for facilities that are located on it,

 - issues related to planning and zoning and requirements of construction law, and compliance with the construction and environmental requirements by buildings.